scalatra/scalatra-website/guides/atmosphere.md

   "org.json4s"   %% "json4s-jackson" % "3.0.0",
 ```

-*TODO*: Check with casualjim.
+*TODO: Check with casualjim.
 Is this the smallest dependency graph
-needed (are the json libraries necessary)?
+needed (are the json libraries necessary)?*

 Scalatra's Atmosphere integration depends on Akka.